Designing the Future of Bitcoin Payment Distribution.

 • Transparency: audiences trust creators who show where money goes.

-• Spontaneity: tips happen impulsively, right after a moment of value.
+• Spontaneity: Tips often occur impulsively, immediately following a moment of value.

 PRODUCT APPROACH